Can you have multiple super accounts?

 This is not uncommon, as around 4 million Australians also have more than one.
 There are pros and cons to having multiple super accounts so it’s a good idea to understand your options.

-You are allowed to maintain more than one super account, and this can have its benefits.
-These include keeping multiple insurance covers, increasing the variety of investment options or if your super is in a defined benefit fund, retaining your defined benefit entitlement.
-However there are some disadvantages, like keeping track of more balances, fees, investments, and retaining unwanted insurance cover plus you’re at risk of ending up with lost super accounts.
+You’re allowed to hold more than one super account, and this can have its benefits.
+You might want to keep multiple insurance covers, increase your variety of investment options, or if your super is in a defined benefit fund, you can retain your defined benefit entitlement.
+However, there are some disadvantages, like paying more than one set of fees, keeping track of more balances, investments, and retaining (and paying for) unwanted insurance cover, plus you’re at risk of ending up with lost super accounts.

 Why people have multiple super accounts